 BS, Mathematics, University of Victoria

-- On behalf of Centene in connection with its proposed merger with WellCare, supported both organizations' efforts to respond to Department of Justice's (DOJ) second request.
-Supervised analyses of likely competitive effects and barriers to entry and exit in the sale of Medicare Advantage and Medicaid products.
-Led the team supporting the expert analysis of Dr. George Rozanski with several state departments of insurance.
+- On behalf of Centene in connection with its proposed merger with WellCare, supported both organizations' efforts to respond to the Department of Justice's (DOJ) second request.

 - Led the team supporting the expert analysis of Dr. Cory Capps on behalf of the Washington State Attorney General's office in its litigation effort to unwind CHI Franciscan Health's acquisitions of two physician groups.